 The Harvard Art Museums acquire new objects by purchase, gift, and bequest.
 The text that follows describes how curators think about the objects being considered for acquisition.
 It is excerpted from a larger document outlining established guidelines and procedures, which were revised and adopted in 2022.

-Should you be considering offering a gift of artwork, please be aware that our primary role as a museum within a teaching institution, our limited gallery and storage space, and the added demands that every object places on our small budget and staff all require that we be very selective in our new acquisitions.
-Offers will be considered by curatorial specialists to determine how they might be used to further our missions.
+Should you be considering offering a gift of artwork, please be aware that our primary role as a museum within a teaching institution, our limited gallery and storage space, and the added demands that every object places on our budget and staff all require that we be very selective in our new acquisitions.
+Offers will be considered by curatorial specialists to determine how they might be used to further our mission.
 Offers of gifts of art should be directed to: